 The NDMs address the format and the approach for formatting each message.
 Currently, the NDMs use the Keyword Value Notation (KVN) and Extensible Markup Language (XML) formats.
 In the KVN format a keyword is specified, followed by an equals sign, followed by a value for the keyword (i.e., ‘keyword = value’); whereas the XML-based format relies on the document tags that specify how to organize the content.
 NDM tags in the XML format are usually identical to the keywords used in the KVN format.

 Though the KVN format is very useful and common in all computing architectures, the XML-based format has shown to be a better form of specifying ASCII data and a more convenient mechanism for Web-based architectures.
 Likewise, XML seems to be well suited to cover all possible needs of the NDMs because of limitations on the KVN format.
 The advantages, disadvantages, and justification for using the XML instead of the KVN text files can be found in reference [11].
+It should also be noted that the Pointing Request Message (PRM) is implemented using a set of XML templates rather than as an XML message that can be validated via the XML schema language.

 XML schemas for all of the CCSDS Navigation Data Messages are available on the CCSDS SANA registry https://sanaregistry.org/r/ndmxml/ndmxml.html (reference [19]).